How do you increase your profile at work?

 It’s a great way of getting you known.

-And what we actually do in Module 3 of the How to Make Partner program is we get you to really think about “Who do I need to be known by?
+And what we actually do in the Progress to Partner membership site is we get you to really think about “Who do I need to be known by?
 And how am I going to get known?”

 In other words, how do I increase my profile the right way?